 Nicholas P. Deems, B.S.
 (Graduate Student)

 Hi!
-I’m a first-year graduate student in the Neuroscience Graduate Program.
+I’m a graduate student in the Neuroscience Graduate Program.
 My current projects in the Barrientos lab focus on the impact of glial cells on synaptic density and function after surgery in aged rodents.
 In my spare time outside of lab, I enjoy woodworking, live music, and reading science fiction.

 Brigitte Gonzalez Olmo, B.S.
 (Graduate Student)

 Hi!
 I’m a PhD candidate in the Anatomy program, here at OSU.
 I’m from Puerto Rico and I received my bachelor’s degree in Medical Microbiology from The University of Puerto Rico.
 When I took my Anatomy courses I immediately fell in love with anatomy, and mostly with the Nervous System.
 In that moment, I knew that I wanted to understand, do research, and discover (hopefully) something about our Nervous System.
 I love how wonderful and mysterious our brains are!
 I decided to apply to a PhD in Anatomy and to do a minor in Neuroscience, combining both of my passions.
 My research project focuses on how a high fat diet consumption evokes exaggerated neuroinflammation causing impairments in contextual, cued, and spatial memory in aged rodents.
 In my free time I like to go out, read books, watch old movies, and cuddle with my beautiful cat Elektra.

 Stephanie Muscat, B.S.
 (Graduate Student)